jetstack/tally/README.md

 Finds [OpenSSF Scorecard](https://github.com/ossf/scorecard) scores for packages in a Software Bill of Materials.

+This tool is currently under active development.
+There will be breaking changes and how it works may change significantly as it matures.

 ## How it works

 This tool queries the public BigQuery [deps.dev](https://deps.dev/data) and